Welcome to EEG For Anesthesia

 In recent years, a new approach for EEG monitoring in anesthesiology has been developed, making it possible for anesthesia care providers to easily read and recognize “EEG signatures” and dose-response patterns for most anesthetic drugs.
 This new approach has strong foundations in neuroscience, and is applicable to all patients, whether children, middle-aged, or elderly adults.

-This activity is composed of several courses, developed to introduce you to the basics of using EEG to recognize the altered states of arousal caused by commonly used anesthetic drugs.
-Each course is composed of a series of lesson/practice questions and explanations to allow you to become familiar with a specific topic.
-Upon completion of these lesson/practice questions you will be presented with a series of test questions.
-You must score 80% on the test to receive the CME for the course.
-Each course is associated with its own CME.
+This course is composed of three modules, developed to introduce you to the basics of using EEG to recognize the altered states of arousal caused by commonly used anesthetic drugs.
+Each module is composed of a series of practice questions with immediate feedback.
+This feedback provides explanations to allow you to become familiar with a specific topic.

 Copyright © 2017.
 The General Hospital Corporation.
 Used with permission; all rights reserved.